-3.1.3 Theoretical understanding from DFT + U calculations
+3.1.3 Theoretical understanding from DFT+U calculations

 To gain insight into the effect of higher Sn concentrations on the properties of hematite we have performed density functional theory calculations with a Hubbard U parameter.
 Three different Sn concentrations were selected: 8.33, 16.67 and 33.33 mol%.
-Different distributions were studied in the 30-atom unit cell for 16.67 and 33.33 mol%.
-Their respective lowest energy configurations are displayed in Figure 3, with their corresponding electronic properties including oxidation states of iron and the evolution of lattice parameters with Sn-concentration.
-In our previous work [16], we have shown that doping with a single Sn^{4+} ion in the 30-atom α -Fe2O3 unit cell (8 mol% doping, which is close to the experimental value of 6 mol% in Table 2) turns Fe^{3+} in the neighbouring cation layer to Fe^{2+} .
-A similar effect was also previously observed for Ti-doped hematite [29].
-The additional $\mathrm{3}d$ -electron forms a localized band just below the Fermi-level (cf. density of states
+The most stable cation configurations, the electronic properties including oxidation states of iron and the evolution of lattice parameters with Sn-concentration are displayed in Fig. 3.
+In our previous work [16], we have shown that doping with a single Sn4+ in the 30-atom α-Fe2O3 unit cell (8 mol% doping, which is close to the experimental value of 6 mol% in Table 2) turns Fe3+ in the neighbouring cation layer to Fe2+.
+A similar effect was previously observed also for Ti-doped hematite [27].
+The additional 3d-electron forms a localized band just below the Fermi-level (cf. density of states in Fig. 3a).
+Analysis of oxidation states and electronic properties in Fig. 3b-c shows that further increase of the Sn amount leads to a corresponding enhancement of the Fe2+ concentration (in line with the experimental measurement in Tab.
+2) and reduction of the band gap.
+At 17 mol% Sn in Fig. 3b, the localized band of one of the Fe2+ ions is close to the conduction band minimum.
+At 33 mol%, the Fermi level crosses the conduction band minimum and leads to n-type conductivity.
+The DFT+U calculations render a monotonic increase of the lattice parameters and the volume (cf. Fig. 3d), the latter showing a linear increase, whereas the dependence of a/cflattens/becomes steeper with increasing concentration.
+Overall the DFT+U values are higher than in the experiments, likely due to the overestimation of lattice parameters typical for the GGA-PBE96 exchange correlation functional together with a Hubbard U correction.
+Moreover, while we have considered here substitutional doping of Sn, other mechanisms such as incorporation at other sites and the formation of cation vacancies may also play a role.

-Fig. 3: Side view and spin density of Sn-doped hematite with Sn concentration of (a) 8.33, (b) 16.67, and (c) 33.33 mol%.
-Fe3+ (d^5) and Fe2+ (d^6) sites possess nearly spherical and flattened spin density, respectively.
-Fe, Sn, and O atoms are, respectively marked by orange, grey, and red spheres.
-Majority and minority spin density is marked in yellow and cyan, respectively.
+Fig. 3: Side view and spin density of Sn-doped hematite with Sn concentration of a) 8, b) 17, and c) 33 mol%.
+Fe3+ sites (d^6) possess a nearly spherical spin density, whereas at the Fe2+ sites (d^6) it is flattened.
 The corresponding density of states shows a reduction of the band gap due to localized states in the gap related to the sixth electron at Fe2+.
-The partial density of states of Fe2+ is highlighted in yellow and cyan depending on the sign of the magnetic moment. (d) Volume and lattice parameters of hematite as a function of Sn concentration.
+At 33 mol% Sn, the Fermi level crosses the conduction band leading to n-type conductivity. d) Volume and lattice parameters of hematite as a function of Sn concentration.